aljedaxi/zettel/pages/ethics_masterpost.md

 #### at the core of this is the separation of humanity from the world
 ##
 ## That which is *desirable* isn't desired: the implantation of one's desires into the superego of another.

-What is it for something to be desirable?
-Why should i bother myself with the potential?
-What matters is the actual.
-Desirability only matters in that it predicts desire.
-And that prediction is only valuable in that it predicts value: it is the value that has value.
-Who's surprised?

-But that wasn't what i'd meant to get at.
-Rather:
-“What is worthy of desire?”
-truly the height of prescriptivism.
 ## [[hedonism]]